-So how have the school holidays treated you?
-Lets have a sweet treat and a little chat.
+How have the school holidays treated you?
+Lets have a sweet treat, like this Chocolate Peanut Butter Bark, and a little chat.

 My aim over the school vacation was to have the children’s friends over as often as possible.
 We invited their closest friends for sleepovers a few times per week and we arranged activities to keep them amused.